 If you choose to live in privately rented accommodation, you will be invited to an accommodation seminar which is hosted by the International Office during the international student induction weekend.
 The International Office has lists of rooms, flats and houses available to rent.
 This list will be made available to you on your arrival and the staff will be happy to advise you on how to find an appropriate place to live.

 It is not advisable to try to arrange accommodation in the private sector prior to arrival as students must be sure that the accommodation suits their needs before signing a legally binding contract.
 You will need to live in temporary accommodation whilst looking for accommodation that you can rent.
-Please complete the Temporary Accommodation Booking Form if you would like us to pre-book a hotel for you over the induction weekend.
+Please contact email@example.com for more information about temporary accommodation.

 Yes!
 It is usual practice in the UK to sign a contract before moving into your accommodation.
 It is recommended that you do so in order to ensure that both you and the landlord understand what is expected of them.